Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning

 \section{From Potential to Principles: Identifiability Guarantee}

-Given the initiative analysis in Section \ref{sec: pre}, which highlights the potential of multimodal contrastive learning for recovering latent variables, we now move forward to rigorous identifiability analysis, which provide theoretical guarantees that multimodal contrastive learning can indeed recover the true latent variables, by parameterizing the proposed latent partial causal model.
+Given the initiative analysis in Section \ref{sec: pre}, which highlights the potential of MMCL for recovering latent variables, we now move forward to rigorous identifiability analysis, which provide theoretical guarantees that MMCL can indeed recover the true latent variables, by parameterizing the proposed latent partial causal model.
 We examine two distinct types of parameterization in latent spaces, hyperspheres and convex bodies, under specific assumptions, respectively.